klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

-Intel was also working on a similar design, code-named Falcon Shores that was intended to hit the market in 2024, but in an announcement in March 2023 it was said that the chip was postponed till 2025, and the announcement also mentioned it as a GPU, explicitly scrapping the XPU term they used before.
+Intel was also working on a similar design, code-named Falcon Shores that was intended to hit the market in 2024, but in an announcement in March 2023 it was said that the chip was postponed till 2025 (but it did not show up), and the announcement also mentioned it as a GPU, explicitly scrapping the XPU term they used before.
+Since then, Intel went silent and it is not even clear if they will launch another datacenter-ready GPU for general compute and AI.